 We’ve created this simple temperature-controlled packaging guide covering everything from cold chain compliance to what phase change material you will need to keep your payload at the right temperature throughout its journey.

 If you’re looking to purchase temperature-controlled products directly from Intelsius, you can visit our online store or speak to a member of our team.

-To learn more about temperature-controlled packaging or cold chain compliance, hover and click below, or simply scroll down the page.
+To learn more about temperature-controlled packaging or cold chain compliance, hover and click below or scroll down the page.

 Cold Chain Explained

 Cold chain logistics can get complicated, so we've outlined exactly what's involved in simple terms.
 Click to find out more.

 Take a look at how temperature-controlled packaging works, from rigid outers, to water-based phase change materials.
 Click to find out more.

 If you're shipping temperature-sensitive materials, we'll help you choose the best solution for your payload and shipping lane.
 Click to find out more.